Frequently Asked Questions

 Can backup database servers be used while in backup mode?

 Yes.
 If so configured, ScaleBase can direct writes to the primary database server database, and reads to the backup databases.
 It’s a great way to scale your database read load.

 What happens when the primary database server fails?

 When the primary database server fails, ScaleBase detects this outage and determines whether it is actually down with a few additional tests to make sure a random brown out does not trigger a costly failover.
 ScaleBase then automatically determines the most up-to-date backup database and fails over to it, it becomes the new master.
 The original, primary database server is marked as down and will not get any traffic until database administrators perform a complete failback.

 What happens if the primary database server comes back to life?

-Nothing.
-Since many changes might have happened during the time the primary was down, ScaleBase does not access the primary again, until a special API call is made.
+Nothing will happen automatically, but the administrators can nominate it to become the primary server again after its data gets re-synced.
+Since many changes might have happened during the time the primary was down, ScaleBase does not access the primary again without a user intervention.